 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy

-American Express has increased the welcome bonuses for Blue Cash Preferred® Card from American Express and the Blue Cash Everyday cards by $50 each.
+American Express has increased the welcome bonuses for the Blue Cash Preferred® Card from American Express and the Blue Cash Everyday® Card from American Express by $50 each.
 Now, new Blue Cash Preferred cardholders can earn $200 cash back after spending $1,000 in the first three months, and new Blue Cash Everyday cardholders earn $150 after spending $1,000 in the first three months.
 See the other card changes in the charts below.

 Blue Cash Preferred card changes